jindkang-tech/recipe-api/README.md

 cd backend
 npm start
 ```
-The server will run on http://localhost:3005

 2. Start the frontend development server:
 ```bash
 cd frontend
 npm start
 ```
-The frontend will run on http://localhost:3000

 ### API Documentation
 Once the backend server is running, you can access the Swagger API documentation at: